petretiandrea/petretiandrea.github.io/content/blog/design-distributed-scheduler-1/index.md

 slug: design-distributed-scheduler-1
 ---

 Having a distributed scheduler can be useful for orchestration purposes.
 For instance, it can be used to send a reminder after X minutes or enforce a workflow timeout (e.g., ensuring a payment is completed within Y minutes).
 However, designing a scheduler in a distributed environment is no trivial task, especially when aiming for high availability and scalability.
+This article explores the challenges and strategies for designing an efficient distributed scheduler.

 In this design, I will focus primarily on the challenges of achieving scalability and high availability.
 To keep things straightforward, I will simplify the scheduler's requirements.
 For example, it will not handle retries for failed jobs, nor will it deal with job-specific concepts.
 Instead, the scheduler will operate on an abstract level with messages or commands.
 These messages or commands can be executed by any worker, potentially even the same worker that requested the scheduling.